alekratz/colorhash/README.md

 checksum of a file from the internet.
 The goal of this project is to give more fuel for human pattern recognition so that two extremely similar hashes, maliciously crafted or not, have more visual depth to their distinction.

+## Weaknesses

+This is not a perfect solution for hash comparison.
+Similar hashes may just so happen to choose the same color palette, for example.
+Additionally, if this is appearing on a webpage, caches may override the most recent version of the file; this has happened with me and Chrome looking at the Github page for this project.

 # Examples